bjlkeng/bjlkeng.github.io/source/posts/a-probabilistic-view-of-regression.rst

 The simplest form of linear regression model equates the outcome variable with the linear predictor function (ordinary linear regression), adding an error term (:math:`\varepsilon`) to model the noise that appears when fitting the model.
-The error term is added because :math:`y` variable almost never can be exactly determined by :math:`{\bf x}`, there is always some noise or uncertainty in the relationship which we want to model.
+The error term is added because the :math:`y` variable almost never can be exactly determined by :math:`{\bf x}`, there is always some noise or uncertainty in the relationship which we want to model.